Two Decades of Lyme Disease: What’s Next?

 Evolving Treatments: What’s Changed?

-Some experimental or integrative treatments have gained popularity, including:
+Alongside this, various experimental or integrative options gained attention, including:

 These treatments aren’t officially approved for this condition but are often explored when conventional methods don’t work.
 Still, many individuals share stories of finding relief through a more personalized, whole-body approach.